opendns/Security_Ninjas_AppSec_Training/README.md

 2. Download the source code from here and put it in the directory where the web server looks for files to serve.

-3. In the Security Ninjas sub-directory, change text file permissions - chmod 777 *.txt
+3. In the Security Ninjas sub-directory, change text file permissions - 'chmod 777 *.txt'

 4. Make sure WHOIS is installed on the web server.